BigDataRepublic/hyperion/user-docs/SubmittingJobs.md

 ## Uploading data to the cluster
 Make sure to read [this guide](http://github.com/BigDataRepublic/hyperion/blob/master/user-docs/GettingDataOnCluster.md) on how to get data on the cluster.
-Make sure to remember the path where you store the data (either `/home/<user>/<project>` or `/home/<user>/scratch/<project>`).
+Also make sure to remember the path where you store the data (either `/home/<user>/<project>` or `/home/<user>/scratch/<project>`).

 ## Creating a Kubernetes deployment
-To submit jobs to Kubernetes, you will need to create a deployment file referring to e.g. the image to run, the required resources and the necessary data folders to mount.
+To submit jobs to Kubernetes, you will need to create a deployment file referring to the image to run, the required resources and the necessary data folders to mount.

 An example file is shown below, which you should save as `deployment.yaml`

 ```
 ---
-apiVersion: v1
+apiVersion: batch/v1
 kind: Job
 metadata:
-  name: awesome-project-trainer  # the name of your job
+  name: nvidia-test  # the name of your job
 spec:
   template:
     spec:
       volumes:
       - hostPath:
-          path: /home/sreitsma/scratch/awesome-project/data  # the folder you want to mount into the container
+          path: /home/sreitsma/test  # the folder you want to mount into the container
           type: Directory
-        name: data
+        name: test
       containers:
       - name: awesome-project-trainer  # give the image in your job a name, can be anything
-        image: 0123456789012.dkr.ecr.eu-west-1.amazonaws.com/awesome-project-trainer:latest  # the path to the image, can be hosted on DockerHub or on our AWS ECR repositories
+        image: nvidia/cuda  # the path to the image, can be hosted on DockerHub or on our AWS ECR repositories
+        command: ["nvidia-smi"]
         resources:
           limits:
             nvidia.com/gpu: 1  # request a single GPU
             memory: "4096Mi"  # the maximum amount of RAM your application can/will use
             cpu: "2"  # the maximum amount of CPU's your application can/will use
-          request:
+          requests:
             memory: "1024Mi"  # the expected amount of memory that you use
             cpu: "1"  # the expected amount of CPU that you use
         volumeMounts:
-        - mountPath: /data  # mount the host folder specified above to /data
+        - mountPath: /test  # mount the host folder specified above to /data
-          name: data
+          name: test
+      restartPolicy: Never
 ---
 ```